HyFlex Classroom Technology

 - Hyflex Offline - Room is targeted for Hyflex

 - Hyflex In Progress - Room can be used for distance learning but minimum Hyflex standard options are still pending

-- Hyflex Ready - Room is fully operational with all aspects of Hyflex minimum standard
+- Hyflex Ready - The room is fully operational with all aspects of Hyflex's minimum standard